tim-mcdonnell/ncaa-prediction-model/docs/development/testing.md

 1. **Tests First**: We write tests before implementing functionality to define expected behavior.
 2. **Minimal Implementation**: We write only enough code to pass the current test.
 3. **Continuous Refactoring**: We improve code design after tests pass without changing behavior.
-4. **Documentation Alongside**: We document code as part of the TDD cycle, not as an afterthought.
-5. **Progressive Development**: We implement solutions in logical stages rather than all at once.
+4. **Progressive Development**: We implement solutions in logical stages rather than all at once.
-6. **Strict Scope Management**: We implement only what is explicitly requested, minimizing feature creep.
+5. **Strict Scope Management**: We implement only what is explicitly requested, minimizing feature creep.

-## TDD Workflow with Documentation
+## TDD Workflow

 Every feature and component must follow this development cycle: